Saturday, July 20, 2024

 The return to Jamaica is always welcome.
 As he did before in Live And Let Die and Dr. No and would do again in “Octopussy,” one of the stories included in his final Bond book in 1966, Fleming really showcases his love for the land’s weather, scenery, and fauna in an affecting way.
 He continually fills his canvas with diverting word pictures, even when the action is at a lull.

-Scaramanga’s scheme is fairly ambitious.
+Scaramanga’s scheme is fairly ambitious, if not world-threatening.
 He plans to sabotage Jamaica’s cane fields, figuring he will cash in after buying tons of sugar in advance.
 Proceeds will help prop up a Jamaican hotel he owns.

 “So now four of us stand to win or lose ten million bucks or so – us and our backers.
 And we’ve got this business of the Thunderbird on the red side of the sheet.
 So what do you think, Mr. Hendriks?
 Of course we burn the crops where we can get away with it.”